-The closest 'appropriate' school for students attending non-government schools is determined by the denomination of the school.
-The Education and Training Reform Regulations 2007 provide scope for the Minister for Education to provide travel assistance to students attending their closest 'appropriate' non-government school.
+The nearest 'appropriate' school for students attending non-government schools is determined by the denomination of the school.
+The Education and Training Reform Regulations (ETR) 2017 provide scope for the Minister for Education to provide travel assistance to students attending their nearest 'appropriate' non-government school.
 The 2001 School Bus Review and the Regulatory Impact Statement for the Education and Training Reform Regulations stated that 'appropriate' was intended to be 'appropriate religious denomination'.